Skip to content

 Moving into a place that’s already set up has a lot going for it.
 For example:

 Furniture is expensive.
-We don’t just mean purchasing it — though many a first-time renter has had to pick their jaw up off the floor when they realize how much a new sofa costs — there’s also the cost of moving all that stuff: renting a moving truck, hiring professional movers (or bribing your friends with pizza), to say nothing of the hassle involved.
+We don’t just mean purchasing it — though many a first-time renter has had to pick their jaw up off the floor when they realize how much a new sofa costs.
+There’s also the cost of moving all that stuff: renting a moving truck, hiring professional movers (or bribing your friends with pizza), to say nothing of the hassle involved.
 Plus, if you’re moving to a larger place, you might not have what you need to furnish it, adding yet another layer of expenses.
 Especially for first-time renters, these costs can add up quickly.

-By comparison, moving to a furnished apartment is an absolute breeze.
+But when you rent a furnished apartment, all that is taken care of for you.
+Moving into a furnished apartment is an absolute breeze.
 You’ll probably have a couple boxes with your things, all of which might well fit into the back of a car.

-Pro: You Can Still Make the Space Your Own
+2. Pro: You Can Still Make the Space Your Own

 Furnished means no decorating, right?